 Natural history is highly variable.

-Treatment is generally not curative and is not initiated until symptoms develop.
+Treatment is generally not curative and so is not initiated until symptoms develop.

 Chemoimmunotherapy decreases symptoms and prolongs survival.